Shana, where are you?

 Elaine, you were wondering who I was, if possibly we were related.
 I wrote once something, but of course among many of your patients, students, colleagues, etc., you can’t remember everybody.
 I am your contemporary, I’ll be 65 next month.
 I live in Slovakia (part of former Czechoslovakia – EU).
 I have never had luck at good teachers of English or Homeopathy; so I mostly learn everything on my own.
 I’m also a liberal like you and I´m among your friends on FB and you are among mine.

 Dear God!
 I know who you are!!!!!
-I was just kidding–making fun of my advanced age–while I still can!
+I was just kidding–making fun of my senior status while I still can!

 Say hello to Shana for me, she’s a very nice girl.